Sammy459/Assg_1_IP/README.md

 First Programming <br />
-Didn't know it would be so easy expected a lot more.
+Didn't know it would be so easy expected a lot more.<br/ >
+It was really good though.